iay/shibboleth-idp-docker/README.md

 ## Base Image and Java

-Although the Shibboleth IdP *usually* works with the OpenJDK variant of Java, there have historically been some problems with it and we therefore recommend the use of Oracle's version.

-This Docker build is therefore based on my [`iay/java:oracle-8`](https://github.com/iay/java-docker) image, which incidentally includes the
+The Shibboleth project has traditionally recommended Oracle's version of the Java VM for production deployments due to historical problems with the JDK.
+In the absence of a freely available Docker container providing Oracle's Java, I used to base this Docker build on my [`iay/java:oracle-8`](https://github.com/iay/java-docker) image, which incidentally included the
 [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files] (http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
-Without these, the IdP can't use some useful encryption algorithms with "long" keys.
+Without those, the IdP wasn't able to use some useful encryption algorithms with "long" keys.
 One important example is 256-bit AES, which is eligible for use in XML encryption of messages sent to service providers.

-As Oracle's license conditions mean that I can't distribute that image, you will need to build a copy of it locally before building this image on top of it.
+I now base this build on the official Docker `openjdk` image, specifically on the `-slim` variant as we don't need the development tools.

+This has been extremely convenient as we race through the versions introduced by the new six-monthly Java release cadence, and at least so far I haven't noticed any problems.
+That may well be because my deployment is, as mentioned above, rather minimal.
+It may also be related to the fact that Oracle are bringing their variant and OpenJDK closer and closer together with each release, with the expectation that they will be identical from Java 11 onwards.

 ## Fetching the Jetty Distribution